isabella232/communication-services-network-traversal-hero/README.md

 ### Installing

-- In a Powershell Terminal go to the sample dir and install the following
+- In a Powershell Terminal go to the sample dir and run the following command

 npm install